ovito.io

 as documented in the following sections.File columns

-For the output formats lammps/dump, xyz, imd, and netcdf/amber you must specify the set of particle properties to export by providing the
+For output formats lammps/dump, xyz, imd, and netcdf/amber you must specify the list of particle properties to be exported by providing the

 columns

-If you are not sure which particle properties are available for export, you can print the list of properties produced by your current data pipeline to the console:
+If you are not sure which particle properties are available for export, you can print the list of particle properties to the console as follows:

 print(pipeline.compute().particles)